 Adjust for gains and losses on assets.
 If you lose money on an asset, add the loss.
 Add depreciation and amortization since depreciation, which is not actual cash, reduces net income.
 If you gain money on an asset, subtract the gain.
 Subtract the value of assets like copyrights since you do not have cash from it.

 For a healthy cash flow statement, you need to receive customer payments.
-Patriot’s online accounting software lets you track your expenses and income.
+Patriot’s online accounting software makes it easy to track your expenses and income.
 And, you can record payments as they come in.
 Try it for free today!

 This is not intended as legal advice; for more information, please click here.